boarderframe/Recapio.AI-v4-main/docs/testing/rls-policies.md

 2. Policies are correctly created
 3. JWT claims are properly set
 4. Required columns are properly populated (e.g., user_id, tenant_id)
+5. All commits are properly signed with GPG keys for audit tracking